 '''

-~/repos/ns-3-dev > ./waf --run scratch/first

-Entering directory '/home/craigdo/repos/ns-3-dev/build'
+Entering directory 'repos/ns-3-dev/build'

 Compilation finished successfully

 Sent 1024 bytes to 10.1.1.2

 Received 1024 bytes from 10.1.1.1

 Received 1024 bytes from 10.1.1.2

-~/repos/ns-3-dev >

 '''

-It turns out that the "Sent" and "Received" messages are actually logging messages from the UdpEchoClientApplication and UdpEchoServerApplication.
+It turns out that the "Sent" and "Received" messages you see above are actually logging messages from the UdpEchoClientApplication and UdpEchoServerApplication.
 We can ask the client application, for example, to print more information by setting its logging level via the NS\LOG environment variable.